How Olive Oil Benefits Health – A True Mediterranean Gold

 Olive oil’s antioxidants and fats (including oleic acid) have been demonstrated to reduce LDL levels the aforementioned LDL oxidation, whilst increasing HDL cholesterol levels.

 This is good news for us because – as more research is showing – a high-fat diet doesn’t necessarily lead to poor health.

 HDL stands for ‘High Density Lipoprotein’, and this type of cholesterol helps to remove harmful ‘Low Density Lipoprotein’ (LDL) accumulation, transport fat-soluble vitamins throughout the body, boost circulation through the arteries, and protect the arteries from atherosclerosis.

 Furthermore, olive oil may strengthen arteries and blood vessel (endothelial) cell walls to boost heart health even further!

-The second way we will discuss how olive oil is good for health is it’s amazing anti-inflammatory potency.
+The second way we will discuss on how olive oil benefits health is it’s amazing anti-inflammatory potency.

 Well over 30 different polyphenols have been identified in Extra Virgin Olive Oil, but the one which is known most for its anti-inflammatory effects is Oleocanthal.
 Many studies have concluded on its positive effects on health.